 Protecting the Essential

 While New York has become an example of how to effectively respond to the COVID-19 pandemic, the state’s immigrant population has been dramatically affected, with immigrants living in New York City suffering a particularly damaging toll.
 A sizable portion of affected immigrants work within high-risk, essential services, and many others have lost work completely due to the pandemic.
-Despite the added importance our society has placed onto these essential services, too often are those helping run these services left without the support, safety, and compensation necessary to ensure their wellbeing.
+Despite the added importance our society has placed on these essential services, too often are those helping run these services left without the support, safety, and compensation necessary to ensure their well-being.

-NYIC has been working with Cloud for Good ever since NYIC decided to replace their siloed databank system (fueled by assorted Excel spreadsheets) with a centralized Salesforce solution in 2019.
+NYIC has been working with Cloud for Good ever since NYIC decided to replace its siloed databank system (fueled by assorted Excel spreadsheets) with a centralized Salesforce solution in 2019.
 Implementing Salesforce’s Nonprofit Cloud allowed their staff to track and manage their constituents and programs with ease, increasing their information-sharing efficiency across the board.
 Following the initial implementation, both NYIC and Cloud for Good have been working together to continue maximizing NYIC’s digital transformation and better serve the New York immigrant population.
 It is because of this digital transformation that NYIC was able to remain both thoughtful and nimble in the development of solutions that help band its many community members together.
 Through these solutions, NYIC has been able to create and deliver unprecedented crisis assistance to New York’s most under-supported immigrant groups.

 Readying a Rapid Response

 The Emergency Cash Assistance Program for New York City (ECAP NYC) is a city-wide initiative which NYIC proudly participates.
 Other participants include the NYC Mayor’s Office and Catholic Charities Archdiocese of New York, among others.
 Participating organizations are tasked with designing and implementing their own money distribution systems.